NauEngine/as/docs/architecture.md

 There are two ways to obtain the `init` function:

-- **At runtime**: via CoreCompile, when the specified module is compiled and materialized using the LLVM infrastructure.
+- **At runtime**: via `CoreCompile`, when the specified module is compiled and materialized using the LLVM infrastructure.
 - **At compile time**: when each module has already been compiled into bytecode.
 In this case, a static initialization section is created that registers the module `init` function for the specific filename.

 #### `Core` constructor